Missing 14-year-old found safe, 28-year-old man being charged in Rowan County disappearance

 ROWAN COUNTY, NC (WBTV) - A 14-year-old girl who was reported missing from Rowan County Thursday, was found and is safe Friday night, according to the sheriff’s office.

-Friday, deputies said they were able to determine that Haynes left her home to meet up with 28-year-old Jake Kelly.
+Friday, deputies said they were able to determine that she left her home to meet up with 28-year-old Jake Kelly.

 The two traveled to Statesville together and were taken into custody Friday evening at a location in Charlotte.